 * Every employee must be affiliated with a Pension Fund Administrator (AFP) of choice.
 Employees are free to choose whether to pay into a government-managed plan (FONASA) or private insurer (ISAPRES).

 **The above table serves as a broad guideline.
 Actual rates charged by GoGlobal to clients will differ.

 Salary can be paid monthly, weekly or daily but it must be on a regular basis.
 Payment unit cannot exceed one month.

 Payslips must be issued at least once monthly and must outline a detailed description of remuneration paid.

-Employees who have worked for a year or less have the right to annual paid vacation of 15 working days.
-The holiday must be continuous but the excess over 10 days can be divided by mutual agreement.
+Employees who have worked for a year or less have the right to the annual paid vacation of 15 working days.
+The holiday must be continuous but an excess over 10 days can be divided by mutual agreement.

-After working 10 years, regardless of whether the tenure is continuous or for same or different employers, vacations are increased by one working day for every three years of service for current employer.
+After working 10 years, regardless of whether the tenure is continuous or for the same or different employers, vacations are increased by one working day for every three years of service with the current employer.

 The following rules apply to sick leave:

 - For three or less days of sick leave, employees are not entitled to sick pay.

 - For between four and 10 days of sick leave, employees are entitled to sick pay.